staal0/cconv/README.md

 # cconv
 ## Simple CLI currency converter for Nykredit
-It will convert to and from DKK using Nykredits exchange rates.
+It will convert to and from currencies using Nykredits exchange rates.